GPU Power Monitoring in My Homelab: When Machine Learning Met My Electricity Bill

 1. Idle Power Is Your Silent Wallet Drainer

-I assumed that when Ollama wasn't actively generating tokens, my GPU would drop to near-zero power consumption.
-I was completely wrong.
+I assumed Ollama's GPU would drop to near-zero power when not generating tokens.
+Completely wrong.

-With Ollama running but idle (model loaded in VRAM, no active requests), my system drew 87W continuously.
-That's 2.09 kWh per day, or $7.51 per month just to keep the model ready to respond.
-Over a year, keeping Ollama perpetually ready would cost me roughly $90, more than a ChatGPT Plus subscription.
+Ollama running but idle (model loaded in VRAM, no active requests) drew 87W continuously.
+That's 2.09 kWh per day, or $7.51/month just to keep the model ready.
+Over a year, keeping Ollama perpetually ready costs roughly $90, more than a ChatGPT Plus subscription.

-The culprit?
-GPU memory doesn't sleep.
+The culprit: GPU memory doesn't sleep.
 Once you load a model into VRAM, the GPU maintains that state at significant power cost.
-I verified this by unloading models (ollama stop for all instances), which dropped system power to 52W, my baseline idle with GPU present but not loaded.
+I verified this by unloading models (ollama stop), which dropped system power to 52W (my baseline idle with GPU present but not loaded).

 The trade-off: Fast response times (model pre-loaded) versus cost efficiency (load on demand).
-I now use systemd timers to automatically unload models after 15 minutes of inactivity, accepting a 3-4 second cold-start penalty when I return.
+I now use systemd timers to automatically unload models after 15 minutes of inactivity, accepting a 3-4 second cold-start penalty.

-For example, when I ask a simple question like "What's the capital of France?", the model takes 3.2 seconds to cold-start and respond with "Paris" (total: 3.2 seconds).
-With the model pre-loaded, the same query returns in 0.4 seconds.
-For most of my use cases, that 2.8 second difference doesn't matter enough to justify the $90/year cost.
+Example: "What's the capital of France?" takes 3.2 seconds to cold-start and respond with "Paris".
+With model pre-loaded, same query returns in 0.4 seconds.
+For most use cases, that 2.8 second difference doesn't justify the $90/year cost.

 2. Model Size Doesn't Linearly Predict Power Consumption